Peukert's law: Explanation

 In fact, a battery which has been discharged at a very high rate will recover over time, and the remaining capacity can be retrieved after the battery has been left at rest for several hours or a day.

 The remaining capacity can also be withdrawn by reducing the current.
-For example, when the battery in the previous example reaches the cutoff voltage at 200A, tapering the current down as necessary to keep the voltage at the low voltage cutoff value will enable nearly all the missing capacity to be taken from the battery (albeit over a longer period of time).
+For example, when the battery in the previous example reaches the cut-off voltage at 200 A, tapering the current down as necessary to keep the voltage at the low voltage cut-off value will enable nearly all the missing capacity to be taken from the battery (albeit over a longer period of time).

 These effects explain why the voltage of a discharged battery bounces back up after the load is removed, and why it is possible to discharge the battery further (e.g. turning a flashlight on again after exhausting the battery) after a period of time without charging the battery.

 Fire safety

 Peukert's law brings a certain degree of fire-safety to many battery designs.
 It limits the maximum output power of the battery.
-For example, starting a car is safe even if the lead-acid battery dies.
-The primary fire hazard with lead-acid batteries occurs during over-charging when hydrogen gas is produced.
+For example, starting a car is safe even if the lead–acid battery dies.
+The primary fire hazard with lead–acid batteries occurs during over-charging when hydrogen gas is produced.
 This danger is easily controlled by limiting the available charge voltage, and ensuring ventilation is present during charging to vent any excess hydrogen gas.
 A secondary danger exists when broken plates inside the battery short out the battery, or reconnect inside the battery causing an internal spark, igniting the hydrogen and oxygen generated inside the battery during very fast discharge.

 Discharging batteries at extreme rates can cause thermal runaway.
 In particular, if the cell develops an internal short, it tends to overheat, release electrolyte, and catch fire.
 A fire generates additional heat, which can melt adjacent cells and result in additional leakage of the flammable electrolyte.
 Additionally, a fire can also increase cell temperatures in adjacent cells, and this further increase the available fault currents (and heat).
 The resultant runaway reactions can be spectacular.